wizzat/essays/OLAPStreamProcessing.md

 In this case, the data on the ad tracking servers is periodically collected and copied into the stage table in the data warehouse throughout the day.
 This is a linear cost across the raw dataset that's pretty unavoidable.
 Data delivery from the ad tracking servers to the stage table operates on an at least once mechanism because exactly once is very difficult and data which never arrives is never counted.
 This is called a _delivery semantic_, and is discussed in much more detail below.
 It's expected that there will be duplicates in the stage table at any given time.

 Once the data is in the stage table, missing dimensions need to be created.
 There's a linear cost for scanning the stage table for each dimension, as well as the cost for scanning the dimension tables.
 The I/O cost of the dimension tables are neglected entirely because their size compared to the stage table is tiny.
-Once the dimension keys exist for all of the data in the stage table, the data ready to be inserted into the fact table.
+Once the dimension keys exist for all of the data in the stage table, the data is ready to be inserted into the fact table.

 Inserting into a fact table in a data warehouse is usually more complicated than a simple insert.
 Instead, the data must be carefully checked to ensure that it is inserted into the correct partition.
 Partitions act as "sub tables" that naturally divide the search space for queries and prevent indexes from getting too large.
 This is also the last step where duplicate data can be taken care of before corrupting the fact data.
 It's generally trivial enough to group by all fields or provide a distinct operator.
 Because the dataset cannot fit into memory, either one will result in a `n log n` sort of the underlying dataset[1], so this step can be expensive on the read side as well as for writing.
 Here's a visualization of what the data flow looks like so far: